Winter Fundraising Ideas To Heat Up Your Campaigns

 While the online fundraisers above can help you raise good money, it’s always helpful to have a little diversity in your fundraising plan for two reasons:

-- It reduces your reliance on one type of campaign, thereby mitigating the risk of lower reach.
+1. It reduces your reliance on one type of campaign, mitigating the risk of lower reach.

-- Different campaigns help you reach different groups of people and hence a much larger audience.
+2. Different campaigns help you reach different groups of people and, hence, a much larger audience.
 More people equals more potential donors.

-So think about including some of the following unique winter fundraisers in your fundraising plan.
+So consider including some unique winter fundraisers in your fundraising plan

 1. Holiday wrapping service

-In the month of December, families are often stressed out by shopping for gifts, decorating their homes, etc. This winter fundraising idea can help reduce that stress by taking away one task from their plate.
+In December, families are often stressed out by shopping for gifts, decorating their homes, etc. This winter fundraising idea can help reduce that stress by taking one task off their plate.

-- Partner with local businesses to set up a gift wrapping station.
-You could also set up a station in a neighborhood if finding businesses is a problem.
+• Partner with local businesses to set up a gift-wrapping station.
+If finding businesses is a problem, you could also set up a station in a neighborhood.

-- Get the raw materials for the station.
-This includes wrapping paper, tape, scissors, pens, etc. Having ribbons, tags, cards, as add-ons would be great.
+• Get the raw materials for the station.
+This includes wrapping paper, tape, scissors, pens, etc. It would be great to have ribbons, tags, and cards as add-ons.

 Charge a small fee for wrapping each gift.
 You could charge extra for add-ons like ribbons and tags.